cmclark00/XBLA-Automation/Readme.md

 In Windows this is usually C:\Users\username.
 In Linux this is usually /home/username.

+Delete the text files name delete me from both the XBLA and XBla_Unpacked folders.

 Place all of your archived XBLA games in the XBLA folder.
 If the archive name doesn't match the title of the game then fix that now.